<< Short intro to LoC for SEO >>

 - Liquidating tokens from a Borrower’s Escrow contract

-- Liquidating idle revenue in Borrower’s Line if necessary
+- Liquidating idle revenue in Borrower’s reserves

 - Selling Borrower’s Spigot to a new owner if they are unable to cover debt before deadline